 - Complex Three.js features can be achieved with short code, reducing learning costs.

-🚀 Create a "PokePoke-style 3D background" with React Three Fiber × Drei × TypeScript!
+🚀 Let's create a "Pokepoke-style 3D background" using React Three Fiber × Drei × TypeScript!

 📌The environment construction is explained in this article